landryp/ns-ur-inf/README.md

 * GET-BINSPINFREQS nsname path/to/postsamps.csv "priorcol1,priorcol2" numsamps conflvl /path/to/output

-Infer moment of inertia and spin frequency from correlated mass and dimensionless spin distributions (given as discrete posterior samples) for a binary, plus GW170817 Lambda_1.4 bounds; report symmetric 90% confidence interval and median.
+Infer moments of inertia and spin frequencies from correlated mass and dimensionless spin distributions (given as discrete posterior samples) for a binary, plus GW170817 Lambda_1.4 bounds; report symmetric 90% confidence interval and median for moments of inertia, and 90%-credible upper bound on spin frequencies.

 ##### GET-SPINFREQ